 - Any email address of the form

-- Any email address listed in the Cloud Console under Email API Authorized Senders
+- Any email address listed in the Google Cloud console under Email API Authorized Senders

 All email addresses on the Email API Authorized Senders list need to be valid Gmail or Google-hosted domain accounts.
 App Administrators can add the following accounts to the list of Authorized Senders: